kubernetes/ingress-nginx/controllers/nginx/README.md

 - `--v=3` shows details about the service, Ingress rule, endpoint changes and it dumps the nginx configuration in JSON format
 - `--v=5` configures NGINX in [debug mode](http://nginx.org/en/docs/debugging_log.html)

+### Retries in no idempotent methods

+Since 1.9.13 NGINX will not retry non-idempotent requests (POST, LOCK, PATCH) in case of an error.
+The previous behavior can be restored using `retry-non-idempotent=true` in the configuration ConfigMap

 ## Limitations